-There’s a third of each espresso, milk, and foam in the cup in equal parts.
+In equal parts, there's a third of each espresso, milk, and foam in the cup.

 The first time you came across that was around 1950.

-Perhaps that’s not how they were making a cappuccino considering the original name was from the 19th century.
+Perhaps that's not how they made a cappuccino considering the original name was from the 19th century.

-As you look at how it’s been for an extended period, it’s typically been two one ounce of espresso and two ounces of milk, and two ounces of foam.
+As you look at how it's been for an extended period, it's typically been two ounces of espresso, two ounces of milk, and two ounces of foam.

 That seems to have been the oldest tradition in Europe.